usds/SME-QA-Website/toolkit/job-announcement/technology-job-boards.md

 ---
 layout: article
-permalink: /hiring-phases/recruitment/technology-job-boards/
+permalink: /toolkit/job-announcement/technology-job-boards/
 section: hiring-phases
 sidenav: hiring-phases
 phase: job-announcement
-title: Popular Technology Job Boards
+title: Useful job boards for technical positions
 ---

 These job boards are well known by technologists.
 Consider posting your job announcement on a few of them.